lilyhas/push-and-pull/README.md

 # pull-and-push

-This is a repo that is a collaboration, between Katie and Becky.
+A collaboration between Kim and Lily!